Deepanshu4712/APM-plugin-userguide/README.md

 ### Prerequisites:
 1. Enable Response time in Apache access-logs as follows:

-    a) Edit the apache configuration file.
+    1.1) Edit the apache configuration file.

       For ubuntu :